iPhone/iPad Won't Accept Correct Passcode After iOS 15/14 Update, How to Fix

 Follow the steps given below to fix iPhone 7 won't unlock with correct passcode.

 Step 1 Run the program and connect your iPhone with the system.
-Choose the Repair Operating System option from the main interface and start the repair process.
+Click Start to proceed.

-Step 2 The software will detect the iOS version and provide you a compatible firmware package for your device.
-Click on the download button and wait as the file is downloaded.
+Step 2 Choose Standard Repair, then the software will detect the iOS version and provide a compatible firmware package for your device.
+Click on the Download button and wait as the file is downloaded.

-Step 3 Now, click on the "Repair Now" button and wait patiently as the software fixes your device.
+Step 3 Now, click on the "Start Standard Repair" button and wait patiently as the software fixes your device.
 The iPhone will reboot after the repair and start functioning optimally.

 Tip: Factory Reset iPhone If Still Fail to Fix iPhone Won't Accept Correct Passcode

-If the problem is not related to the software, then our tool has an additional function called "Factory Reset" which will factory reset the iPhone without passcode.
+If the problem is not related to the software, then our tool has an additional function that will factory reset the iPhone without passcode.
 Although this will wipe the data from your device, at least you will gain access to your device instead of being locked out.
 When the iPhone is disabled and even the system repair didn’t seem to work, you can also factory reset your iPhone without using a passcode.
 To do this, the steps will be as following.

-Step 2: Click on the Fix Now button to enter the firmware download screen.
-You can either download the firmware package again or you can import the downloaded file.
+Step 2: Likewise, you can either download the firmware package again or import the downloaded file.

 Step 3: Once the file is ready to use, the software will start resetting the iPhone automatically.
 Once the repair is finished, you can set up your iPhone as new and restore a backup from recent files.